 The List Widget is available in software versions from AIMMS 4.74 onwards.

-The List Widget allows you to show a generated list of (grouped) items and connect those, if required, with actions.
+The List Widget allows you to show a generated list of (grouped) items and associate these with actions, if required.
 These items can e.g. represent a set of tasks, or a custom legend.
 Each group of items can have a title that is shown as a header.
-The items in the list can be interactive, meaning that some procedures can be configured to be executed upon clicking the items.
+The items in the list can be interactive, meaning that some procedures can be configured to be executed upon clicking them.

 The list widget is a versatile widget that can serve a number of different purposes.
 It is essentially a list of items consisting of an icon, a text and a procedure.
 The procedure is optional.
 The list can be subdivided with subtitles.